django-hurricane/django-hurricane/README.md

 ### Application Server
 Why another app server instead of *uwsgi*, *gunicorn* or *mod_wsgi*?
 We need a cloud-native app server which is much more tidily coupled to the Django application itself.
-Think of special url routes for Kubernetes probes!
+Think of special URL routes for Kubernetes probes!
 Building a special View in each and every Django application is not an appropriate solution.
 What about the Kubernetes Metrics API?
 That's all something we **don't** want to take care of in our Django code.
 Those traditional app servers (i.e. uwsgi et.al.) have a highly optimized process model for bare-server deployments with